 15. Go contemporary with streamlined cabinets

-A highly contemporary black kitchen idea is to work in streamlined slab cabinets in matt black.
+A highly modern kitchen idea is to work in streamlined slab cabinets in matte black.
 This high-design approach is ideal for a modern home, particularly one with an open-plan layout where you might not want the kitchen to look purely practical.
 Match the materials to that of the rest of your home to make it seamlessly blend in.

 16. Make black work in a small kitchen

 This compact kitchen is flooded with natural light thanks to a surround of glass walls.
-This kitchen plays to its strengths thanks to the high-gloss cabinets and high-shine floor tiles, both reflecting light back into the space to help enliven the scheme.
+It plays to its strengths thanks to the high-gloss cabinets and high-shine floor tiles, both reflecting light back into the space to help enliven the scheme.

 17. Say it with chalkboard black

-The purposeful black wall colour can lead the way to create a cohesive monochrome scheme, with a mix of black and white cabinetry and bold patterned accessories.
+The purposeful black wall colour can lead the way to create a cohesive monochrome scheme, with a mix of black and white cabinetry and bold patterned accessories, like in this stylish U-shaped kitchen with gold and turquoise accents.

 18. Stack colour on colour